hunspell/hunspell/README.md

 About Hunspell
 ==============

-NOTICE: Verison 2 is in the works.
+NOTICE: Version 2 is in the works.
 For contributing see [version 2 specification][v2spec] and the folder `src/hunspell2`.

 [v2spec]: https://github.com/hunspell/hunspell/wiki/Version-2-Specification